mars/create-react-app-buildpack/README.md

 ### Environment variables

-[`REACT_APP_*` environment variables](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-custom-environment-variables) are supported with this buildpack.
+[`REACT_APP_*` environment variables](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-custom-environment-variables) are fully supported with this buildpack.

 🚫🤐 ***Not for secrets.** These values may be accessed by anyone who can see the React app.*